Martin of Tours: On behalf of the Priscillianists

 The churches of other parts of Gaul and in Spain were being disturbed by the Priscillianists, an ascetic sect, named after its leader, Priscillian.
-The First Council of Saragossa had forbidden several of Priscillian's practices (albeit without mentioning Priscillian by name), but Priscillian was elected bishop of Avila shortly thereafter.
+The First Council of Saragossa had forbidden several of Priscillian's practices (albeit without mentioning Priscillian by name), but Priscillian was elected bishop of Ávila shortly thereafter.
 Ithacius of Ossonoba appealed to the emperor Gratian, who issued a rescript against Priscillian and his followers.
 After failing to obtain the support of Ambrose of Milan and Pope Damasus I, Priscillian appealed to Magnus Maximus, who had usurped the throne from Gratian.

 Although greatly opposed to the Priscillianists, Martin traveled to the Imperial court of Trier to remove them from the secular jurisdiction of the emperor.
-With Ambrose, Martin rejected Bishop Ithacius's principle of putting heretics to death—as well as the intrusion of the emperor into such matters.
+With Ambrose, Martin rejected Bishop Ithacius's principle of putting heretics to death – as well as the intrusion of the emperor into such matters.
 He prevailed upon the emperor to spare the life of the heretic Priscillian.
 At first, Maximus acceded to his entreaty, but, when Martin had departed, yielded to Ithacius and ordered Priscillian and his followers to be beheaded (in 385).
 Martin then pleaded for a cessation of the persecution of Priscillian's followers in Spain.
-Deeply grieved, Martin refused to communicate with Ithacius, until pressured by the Emperor.
+Deeply grieved, Martin refused to communicate with Ithacius until pressured by the Emperor.

+Death

 Martin died in Candes-Saint-Martin, Gaul (central France) in 397.
 After he died, local citizens of the Poitou region and residents of Tours quarreled over where Martin would be buried.
 One evening after dark, several residents of Tours carried Martin's body to a waiting boat on the river Loire, where teams of rowers ferried his body on the river to Tours, where a huge throng of people waited on the river banks to meet and pay their last respects to Martin's body.
-One chronicle states that “2,000 monks, and nearly as many white-robed virgins, walked in the procession” accompanying the body from the river to a small grove outside of Tours, where Martin was buried.
+One chronicle states that "2,000 monks, and nearly as many white-robed virgins, walked in the procession" accompanying the body from the river to a small grove just west of the city, where Martin was buried and where his shrine was established.

-Abbey of Marmoutier

-The Abbey of Marmoutier was a monastery just outside today's city of Tours in Indre-et-Loire, France established by Martin around 372.
-Martin founded the monastery to escape attention and live life as a monastic.
-The Abbey at Tours was one of the most prominent and influential establishments in medieval France.
-Charlemagne awarded the position of Abbot to his friend and adviser Alcuin.